rachanafulsundar/FinancialSolutionsApp/README.md

 # Financial Solutions Application

 ## Project Overview
 This project is a financial solutions application designed to guide new investors and provide robust financial tools.
-It features stock price analysis with neural network integration, a currency maximizer, bank service comparisons, and a financial goal calculator.
-Built with Java, Android, SQL, and Python, it leverages real-time data and technical models to offer insightful and actionable financial advice.
+It features stock price analysis, a currency maximizer, bank service comparisons, and a financial goal calculator.
+Built with Java, it leverages real-time data and technical models to offer insightful and actionable financial advice.

 ---